-Seals in multiphase pumps must be able to operate without degrading the system dynamic stability.
-This paper, extending prior work conducted with uniform clearance and wavy surface annular seals, presents measurements of leakage and dynamic force coefficients in a grooved seal whose dimensions are scaled from an impeller wear ring seal.
-The 14-grooves seal has diameter D=127 mm, length L=0.34 D, and clearance c=0.211 mm; each groove has depth dg ~2.6 c and length Lg ~ 3.4% L. At a shaft speed of 3.5 krpm (surface speed = 23.3 m/s), a mixture of air in ISO VG 10 oil with inlet gas volume fraction (GVF) ranging from 0 (just oil) to 0.7 (mostly air) lubricates the seal.
-The leakage decreases with an increase in inlet GVF.
-The seal stiffnesses (direct K and cross coupled k), added mass (M), and direct damping (C) coefficients are constant when inlet GVF= 0.1.
-As the gas content increases, 0.2 = GVF = 0.5, the seal K becomes nil with an increase in excitation frequency, whereas k and C reduce steadily with GVF.
-The direct damping is invariant with frequency.
+In the subsea oil and gas industry, multiphase pumps and wet gas compressors are engineered choices saving transportation and separation facility costs.
+In these machines, seals handling multiple phase components must be able to operate without affecting the system efficiency and its dynamic stability.
+This paper, extending prior work conducted with uniform clearance and wavy surface annular seals, presents measurements of leakage and dynamic force coefficients in a grooved seal whose dimensions are scaled from an impeller wear ring seal in a boiler feed pump.
+The 14-grooves seal has diameter D = 127 mm, length L = 0.34 D, and clearance c = 0.211 mm; each groove has shallow depth dg ∼2.6 c and length Lg ∼ 3.4% L. At a shaft speed of 3.5 krpm (surface speed = 23.3 m/s), a mixture of air in ISO VG 10 oil with inlet gas volume fraction (GVF) ranging from 0 (just oil) to 0.7 (mostly air) lubricates the seal.
+The pressure ratio (inlet/exit) is 2.9.
+The flow is laminar since the liquid is viscous and the pressure drop is low.
+The measured mixture mass flow decreases continuously with an increase in inlet GVF.
+The seal stiffnesses (direct K and cross coupled k), added mass (M), and direct damping (C) coefficients are constant when the supplied mixture is low in gas content, GVF ≤ 0.1.
+As the gas content increases, 0.2 ≤ GVF ≤ 0.5, the seal direct dynamic stiffness becomes nil with an increase in excitation frequency, whereas k and C reduce steadily with GVF.
+In general, for GVF ≤ 0.5, the direct damping is invariant with frequency; variations appearing for GVF = 0.7.
 Compared against a three wave annular seal, the grooved seal offers much lower force coefficients, in particular the viscous damping.
 Thus, for laminar flow operation (heavy oil) with a low pressure drop as in a wear ring seal, a three wave seal is recommended as it also offers a significant centering stiffness.